MLS Application Requirements & Deadlines

 May 31

-Application Instructions for Entering MLS Candidates
+Application Instructions MLS Candidates

 A nonrefundable $55 application fee ($65 for international applicants) is required for applications submitted by April 1.
 Applications submitted after April 1 will be assessed a $30 late fee.
 The application fee must be paid using a credit card or debit card.